General teleportation channel in Fermionic Quantum Theory: Conclusion

-At first, we derived the fermionic invariant state under local twirling operation and found that the structure of this invariant state differ from that of Werner state - the corresponding invariant state in SQT.
+To derive an expression of optimal teleportation fidelity for entanglement preservation, at first we derived the fermionic invariant state under local twirling operation and found that the structure of this invariant state differ from that of Werner state - the corresponding invariant state in SQT.
+Such differences in the resource state was attributed to the existence of non-trivial topological correlation.
 We introduced a Haar measure on the restricted Unitary group \(U_{res}\) and showed that any state can be reduced to the invariant form using restricted Unitary group twirling.
 We constitute the Unitary-2 design of the restricted Unitary group twirling by introducing a restricted Clifford set.
-Introducing the partial transpose operation on fermionic modes, we derived the fermionic isotropic state - a linear combination of noise in even subspace, noise in odd subspace and the fermionic resource state equivalent to the exact teleportation channel.
-We introduced the state-channel isomorphism and channel twirling operation in FQT, and provided a lower bound on the optimal teleportation fidelity.
-The lower bound depends only on the parameters invariant under the local-twirling operations.
-Finally, we compared this lower bound with the optimal teleportation fidelity in SQT.
-However, the difference in the operational teleportation fidelity in SQT and FQT can be considered to be the consequence of local discriminability.
-While utilizing the operational definition of teleportation fidelity in FQT, Fermionic channel twirling operation need careful attention due to the non-linearity involved in the definition of the separable fidelity.
+Such unitary 2-designs are crucial for experimentally validating the average fidelity of channel.
+Introducing the partial transpose operation on fermionic modes, we derived the fermionic isotropic state - a linear combination of noise in even subspace, noise in odd subspace and the fermionic resource state with non-trivial topological correlation.
+However, such fermionic resource state with non-trivial topological correlation was found to be equivalent to the exact teleportation channel for entanglement preservation irrespective of the topological correlation.
+We introduced the state-channel isomorphism and channel twirling operation in FQT, and derived the optimal teleportation fidelity.
+The fidelity expression depends only on the parameters invariant under the local-twirling operations.
+We note that, one can always increase the optimal teleportation fidelity via local filtering operation as in the case of SQT.

+Even though we have provided the optimal teleportation fidelity expression for entanglement preservations, such expression for preserving topological correlation still remains open.
+It would also be interesting to see if there exist a fermionic channel that would preserve both fermionic entanglement and topological correlation with optimal teleportation fidelity.
+Towards this, one may consider the optimal teleportation method where an optimal strategy is implemented in the receiver end \cite{HORODECKI199621,gong2024}.
+In this work, however, we considered a class of resource states with non-trivial topological correlation and discussed the effect of teleportation channel.
+Even though such channels preserve entanglement exactly, they act like a phase damping channel which introduces decoherence between even parity (locally) and odd parity (locally) sector.